On the nullspace of split graphs: Nullspace of split graphs

 ($\Leftarrow$) If $R$ is singular, then $\nul(R)>0$.
 By \Cref{kernel.split}(2), $\{(0,z)^t:z\in\nulo(R)\}\subset\nulo(Sp)$, so $\nul(Sp)\geq\nul(R)>0$.
 Hence $Sp$ is singular. \qedhere \end{enumerate} \end{proof}

 Regularity conditions within the clique or independent set impose strong constraints on the nullspace structure of a split graph.
-This theorem reveals how degree homogeneity among clique vertices confines the support entirely to the independent set, while degree homogeneity among independent vertices forces a specific linear dependence in the kernel of $R$.
-These results demonstrate how local symmetry conditions—all vertices in one part having identical degrees—propagate to global spectral properties, offering combinatorial tools to control the location of support vertices and the structure of the nullspace. \begin{theorem} Let $Sp(K,S)$ be a connected split graph. \begin{enumerate} \item If $\deg_{Sp}(x) = \deg_{Sp}(y)$ for all $x,y \in K$, then $\Supp(Sp) \subset S$. \item If $\deg_{Sp}(x) = \deg_{Sp}(y)$ for all $x,y \in S$, then $\nulo(R) \subset \nulo(J)$. \end{enumerate} \end{theorem}
+This theorem reveals how degree homogeneity among clique vertices confines the support entirely to the independent set, while degree homogeneity among independent vertices forces a specific linear dependence in the kernel of $R$. \begin{theorem} Let $Sp(K,S)$ be a connected split graph. \begin{enumerate} \item If $\deg_{Sp}(x) = \deg_{Sp}(y)$ for all $x,y \in K$, then $\Supp(Sp) \subset S$. \item If $\deg_{Sp}(x) = \deg_{Sp}(y)$ for all $x,y \in S$, then $\nulo(R) \subset \nulo(J)$. \end{enumerate} \end{theorem}

 \begin{proof} \begin{enumerate}[(1)] \item The condition $\deg(x) = \deg(y)$ for all $x,y \in K$ implies that all vertices in $K$ have the same number of neighbors in $S$, since within $K$ they are all mutually adjacent (each has degree $|K|-1$ within $K$).
 Thus, there exists $d \geq 0$ such that $|N(x) \cap S| = d$ for all $x \in K$.